 The program was established in 1986 with annual deposits from real estate transfer tax to grow the Trust.
 Trust-generated income is used to fund the Program.

 Since 1988, when the first grants were awarded, the program has provided over $34 million in matching grant assistance to eligible local, county and state governments throughout Delaware.

 Municipal and county governments, and park districts, may apply for grant funding under the Outdoor Recreation, Parks and Trails Program.

 Grants may be awarded for projects such as park land acquisition, planning and design of parks or trails, and outdoor recreation facility construction.

 Grants have funded a wide range or projects, including picnic tables, benches, playgrounds, lighting, maintenance and restroom facilities, skate parks, trails and bridges.

-The DNREC Secretary will execute grant agreements during the first quarter of 2022.
+The DNREC Secretary will approve and execute grant agreements during the first quarter of 2023.

 For more information, contact Michael Tholstrup, Outdoor Recreation Planner, at 302-739-9215.